Home

 Scuba Gear Bags

+Your first consideration is what you are going to use for packing your scuba gear for flying.
 Gear bags are generally big, can be expensive and are popular.
-There are an amazing number to choose from. packing scuba gear
+There are an amazing number to choose from.

 Many gear bags are in pretty, bright colors.
 You can't miss them.
 When I see one of them on a conveyor belt (or the pullcart, depending on the island!) at the airport, to me it screams "open me up, I have alot of expensive gear inside."